Starship flight test 1

 Starship flight test 1 was the maiden flight of the integrated SpaceX Starship launch vehicle.
 SpaceX performed the flight test on April 20, 2023.
 The prototype vehicle was destroyed less than four minutes after lifting off from the SpaceX Starbase in Boca Chica, Texas.
-The vehicle became the most powerful rocket ever flown, breaking the half-century-old record held by the Soviet Union's N1 rocket.
+The vehicle temporarily became the most powerful rocket ever flown, breaking the half-century-old record held by the Soviet Union's N1 rocket.
 The launch was the first "integrated flight test," meaning it was the first time that the Super Heavy booster and the Starship spacecraft flew together as a fully integrated Starship launch vehicle.

 The launch was part of SpaceX's Starship development program, which follows an iterative and incremental approach involving frequent, and often destructive, test flights of prototype vehicles.
 Before the launch, SpaceX officials said they would measure the mission's success "by how much we can learn" and that various planned mission events "are not required for a successful test".
 The flight was generally regarded as having furthered Starship's development, and a variety of public officials congratulated SpaceX, including NASA administrator Bill Nelson and European Space Agency Director General Josef Aschbacher.

 It was planned for the Starship spacecraft to complete nearly one orbit around the Earth before reentering the atmosphere, performing a controlled descent and splashing down in the Pacific Ocean near Hawaii.
 The Super Heavy booster was to have performed a similar landing in the Gulf of Mexico, about 20 mi off the Texas coast about 8 minutes after liftoff.